IRFAN374/trip-advisor/README.md

 # city-tour-adventure

-This web page application suggest you food, restaurant and attraction places near you and also give you real time weather data around you and search city location.
+this web page suggests food, restaurant, and attraction places near you and also give you real-time weather data around you and the city

 ---